MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-remotefx-vgpu.md

    3. Select the GPU that you don't want to use, and then clear **Use this GPU with RemoteFX**.

-### Configure the RemoteFX vGPU 3D adapter
+### Configure the RemoteFX 3D Video Adapter (vGPU) adapter
-You can use either the Hyper-V Manager UI or PowerShell cmdlets to configure the RemoteFX vGPU 3D graphics adapter.
+You can use either the Hyper-V Manager UI or PowerShell cmdlets to configure the RemoteFX 3D Video Adapter (vGPU).

 #### Through Hyper-V Manager: